dair-ai/AI-Product-Index/README.md

 # AI Product Index
-A community curated index to track and discover awesome AI-powered products.
+A community-curated index to track and discover awesome AI-powered products.
 This is not meant to be exhaustive, it's mostly based on our research.

 *Feel free to open a PR to index other missing AI-powered products.*